thinkSRS/srsgui/docs/create-project.rst

     - Define instrument drivers based on the :class:`Instrument<srsgui.inst.instrument.Instrument>` class
     - Write Python scripts based on the :class:`Task<srsgui.task.task.Task>` class.
     - Open the configuration file in the ``srsgui`` application
-    - Connect instruments from the Instruments menu, if connections not defined in the configuration file.
+    - Connect instruments from the Instruments menu (if connections are not defined in the .taskconfig file).
     - Select a task from the Task menu and run it.